-Purchasing a home is an exciting milestone.
+Purchasing an Ottawa home is an exciting milestone.
 In your excitement, though, don’t ignore practicalities — like how much cash you’ll need.
-The hidden costs of buying a house in Ontario can amount to quite a sum (and that’s on top of the down payment you’ve carefully put together), so be prepared.
+Whether it’s an existing property or a new build home in Ottawa, the hidden costs of buying a house in Ontario can amount to quite a sum (and that’s on top of the down payment you’ve carefully put together), so be prepared.

 Penalty on Current Mortgage

 If you’re thinking of selling your current home to finance a new purchase, you will probably need to break your existing mortgage.

 Penalties can be quite high.
 For example, your current mortgage agreement may include an interest rate differential penalty.
 If you signed at a high interest rate and now it’s dropped, you’re on the hook for the rest for the term.

 Contact your mortgage lender to find out what the penalty will be before you consider looking for another home.
 The answer may affect the price bracket you’re interested in – or even your decision whether to move ahead with purchasing at this time.

 Inspection involves a physical examination of the house or condo by a qualified home inspection of your choice.
 The cost is approximately $500 for a city home, or $1,500 for a rural property (which usually requires septic inspection and well inspection/water inspection).
 While it can be tempting to forego inspection in a hot sellers’ market, the process could save you thousands of dollars if major problems are found.
 The inspector also can provide valuable information about minor issues and how to deal with them.